10 Years of Amazing Concept Cars

 Status: This car will never go into production, although some of the technology may end up in future Audis.

 Audi e-tron GT Concept — Los Angeles 2018

 The German car company continued its march toward producing fully electric vehicles with the introduction of the sexy e-Tron GT.
 This stunning, low-slung four door possesses sleek styling, thanks in part to its flat-floor architecture and captivating 22-inch wheels.
 Looking a bit like a futuristic A7, the GT is adorned with the familiar Audi Singleframe grille as well as large air inlets that cool the battery and brakes.
 The e-Tron GT will have power appropriate to its sporty styling.
 Twin electric motors — one powering each axle — combine to generate a plentiful 590 horsepower.
 Audi expects that the production version would be able to sprint to 62 mph in 3.5 seconds, and 124 mph would come up in around 12 seconds.
 The GT should be able to travel up to 249 miles between charges.

 Status: At the time of the reveal, Audi announced the e-tron GT would go into production.
-Expect to see this new model arriving in showrooms sometime next year.
+Expect to see this new model arriving in showrooms later this year.